yuqitanyq/tp/docs/DeveloperGuide.md

 ### UC16: Show previously run commands

 **MSS**
-1. User requests to see previous command
+1. User requests to see previous command.

-2. LibTask shows the last command used
+2. LibTask shows the last command used.

   Use case ends.